OpenTofu vs Terraform: Complete Migration Guide for Infrastructure as Code

 OpenTofu vs Terraform: Making the Right Infrastructure Decision

-OpenTofu Terraform migration has become one of the most discussed topics in the infrastructure-as-code community since HashiCorp changed Terraform’s license from MPL 2.0 to BSL 1.1.
+OpenTofu Terraform migration has become one of the most discussed topics in the infrastructure-as-code community since HashiCorp changed Terraform’s license from MPL 2.0 to BSL 1.1 in August 2023.
 Consequently, organizations must decide whether to stay with Terraform, migrate to OpenTofu, or adopt a hybrid approach.
-This guide provides a thorough comparison and step-by-step migration path for production infrastructure.
+This guide provides a thorough comparison and a step-by-step migration path for production infrastructure, along with the trade-offs that rarely make it into vendor marketing.

-OpenTofu is a fork of Terraform maintained by the Linux Foundation, ensuring it remains truly open source under the MPL 2.0 license.
-Moreover, OpenTofu maintains full backward compatibility with Terraform configurations, state files, and providers.
-Therefore, migration is straightforward for most organizations, but understanding the differences and planning properly is essential for a smooth transition.
+OpenTofu is a fork of Terraform maintained under the Linux Foundation, which keeps it genuinely open source under the MPL 2.0 license.
+Moreover, OpenTofu maintains backward compatibility with most Terraform configurations, state files, and providers.
+Therefore, migration is straightforward for the majority of teams.
+However, understanding where the two tools diverge — and planning the cutover carefully — is essential for a transition that does not surprise you mid-apply.

 OpenTofu Terraform Migration: Feature Comparison